logicalmechanism/distributed_representation/README.md

 Anyone can add Funds to the vault with `02_addToVault.sh` but subtracting from the vault with `03_subFromVault.json` requries using the DAO multsig.

-## Minting Tokens
+## Minting Mirror Tokens

-Inside the `mint` folder are all the scripts for creating the lock UTxO and minting and burning tokens.
+Inside the `mint` folder are all the scripts for creating the lock UTxO and minting and burning mirror tokens.
 There can be any number of lock UTxOs but only one is needed for the happy path.

 Use the `starter` wallet and start the lock contract.